 We can help you work out whether you are experiencing psychosis.
 We do this by talking with you and (if possible) with your family or other people who know you well and asking questions about what has been happening.
 This early stage of talking is called an assessment.
 You can come to our office, or we can come to you.

 If the assessment shows you are experiencing psychosis we can work with you to develop a treatment plan.
 You will start seeing us for regular appointments.
 We encourage you and your family to take part in developing the treatment plan.

-Our team consists of psychiatrists, social workers, psychologists, nurses and occupational therapists.
+Our team consists of psychiatrists, social workers, psychologists, nurses, occupational therapists and Workfirst clinicians.
 We will allocate you a care manager who is your main contact at the service.
 They will co-ordinate the care you receive from us.